 Finally, reflect on your volunteer work at your service sites in the community and what that has taught you about the needs of the community and what you might do to help the community.

-Your essay should be typed, double-spaced, and in standard font.
-You should use Microsoft Word to write your essay, and send your essay as a Microsoft Word attachment to firstname.lastname@example.org.
+Your essay should be completed during your senior year and after all certificate classes have been completed.
+The essay should be typed, double-spaced and in standard font.
+You should use Microsoft Word to write your essay and send your essay as a Microsoft Word attachment to firstname.lastname@example.org.
 (Note: please send the actual file and not a link to the file.)
 The minimum word count is 1,200 words.
 If you need to cite anything, you may use the MLA style guide for citations.

 Essays are due by April 1 each calendar year.